Tammy Beaumont looking at bigger picture with World Cup semi-final spot secured

 England have already booked their World Cup semi-final spot but Tammy Beaumont is hoping to seize on one last chance to gather momentum for the business end of the tournament.

-Sunday’s game against a New Zealand side who have already been knocked out may have the feel of a dead rubber but, after losing their last game to favourites Australia, it also represents a chance to recover some confidence.
+Sunday’s game against a New Zealand side who have already been knocked out may have the feel of a dead rubber but, after losing their last game to favourites Australia, it also represents a chance to recover some confidence before facing South Africa in the last four.

 A six-wicket defeat to their Ashes rivals, who chased successfully with nearly 10 overs remaining, acted as a leveller for a side who secured qualification with minimal fuss and there is one chance left to remove the taste of defeat.

-Seeing off a talented New Zealand in Visakhapatnam would England allow to join Australia, South Africa and India in the final four with their heads held high, leaving more than mere points to play for.
+Seeing off a talented New Zealand in Visakhapatnam would England allow to go into their semi-final against South Africa with their heads held high.

 “It’s about looking at the bigger picture and having that personal pride,” said Beaumont.